-All the bridge’s parts show the wear of nearly a century of service.
-Even parts users cannot see are in poor condition with the foundations subject to scour.
+All the bridge’s parts show the wear of over a century of service.
+Even parts that users cannot see are in poor condition with the foundations subject to scour.
 The scour results from the river’s current colliding with the bridge’s piers.
 As a result, the riverbed around the piers is eroding.
-Frequent inspections and repairs, like those completed in late February and early March of 2025, keep the bridge safe for all users, but have a real impact on the traveling public such as lane closures and detours.
+Frequent inspections and repairs have kept the bridge safe for all users but continue to have a real impact on the traveling public.
+The limits of work for the project include the bridge and the two nearest intersections.
+These are Main Street/Water Street/Merrimack Street and South Main Street/Middlesex Street.
+A short section of Main Street going towards Ginty Boulevard is also included.

 Reconstructing a local landmark